Spinal cord injury: Signs and symptoms

+Dermatome

 A section of skin innervated through a specific part of the spine is called a dermatome, and injury to that part of the spine can cause pain, numbness, or a loss of sensation in the related areas.
 Paraesthesia, a tingling or burning sensation in affected areas of the skin, is another symptom.
 A person with a lowered level of consciousness may show a response to a painful stimulus above a certain point but not below it.

+Muscle function

 A group of muscles innervated through a specific part of the spine is called a myotome, and injury to that part of the spinal cord can cause problems with movements that involve those muscles.
 The muscles may contract uncontrollably (spasticity), become weak, or be completely paralysed.
 Spinal shock, loss of neural activity including reflexes below the level of injury, occurs shortly after the injury and usually goes away within a day.
 Priapism, an erection of the penis may be a sign of acute spinal cord injury.

 The specific parts of the body affected by loss of function are determined by the level of injury.
 Some signs, such as bowel and bladder dysfunction can occur at any level.
 Neurogenic bladder involves a compromised ability to empty the bladder and is a common symptom of spinal cord injury.
 This can lead to high pressures in the bladder that can damage the kidneys.